-- An auditable, disaster recoverable data store to log ISF relevant information such as contracts, availability, schedules and enablement instructions. - Ability for enablement instructions to be passed on with minimal reliance on manual processes. - Ability to satisfy the reporting requirements on enablement outcomes as outlined in the ISF rule change. - Ability for providers to provide up to date operational and contract information to AEMO in a structured format with minimal reliance on manual processes.
+- An auditable, disaster recoverable data store to log security service relevant information such as contracts, availability, schedules and enablement instructions. - Ability for enablement instructions to be passed on with minimal reliance on manual processes. - Ability to satisfy the reporting requirements on enablement outcomes as outlined in the ISF rule change. - Ability for participants to provide up to date operational information to AEMO in a structured format with minimal reliance on manual processes.